nikl0n/downloads-cleaner-windows/README.md

 node index.js
 ```

-To automatically run the script upon Windows startup, create a shortcut to the `index.js` file in the Startup folder.
+To automatically run the script upon Windows startup, move the `index.bat` file in the Startup folder.
 The path to the Startup folder is typically:

 ```
 C:\Users\YourUsername\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup